moby/moby/docs/reference/commandline/images.md

 This will display untagged images, that are the leaves of the images tree (not intermediary layers).
-These images occur when a new build of an image takes the `repo:tag` away from the image ID, leaving it untagged.
+These images occur when a new build of an image takes the `repo:tag` away from the image ID, leaving it as `<none>:<none>` or untagged.
 A warning will be issued if trying to remove an image when a container is presently using it.
 By having this flag it allows for batch cleanup.

 Ready for use by `docker rmi ...`, like: